About The Queensferry Crossing

 In total, the overall Forth Replacement Crossing scheme is 13.7 miles (22km) long, including major motorway upgrades to the north and south of the bridge and also the first ever use in Scotland of variable mandatory speed limits to smooth traffic congestion via an Intelligent Transport System.
 This also controls dedicated bus lanes within the motorway hard shoulders – another first in Scotland.

-When the new crossing opens in May 2017, the Forth Road Bridge will become dedicated for public transport use, cycling and walking.
+When the new crossing opens, the Forth Road Bridge will become dedicated for public transport use, cycling and walking.